When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Pros

-• Contoured fit allows for flexibility and movement.
+• Contoured shape allows for easy walking and running.

 Cons